poetic/short-stack/README.md

 To add more roles, first add a line to the galaxy file so that they will be downloaded.
 Then add the appropriate configuration to your ~/.stack.yml file.

 Community contributed roles are available to extend your stack.
 Visit https://galaxy.ansible.com/list#/roles and search for “short-stack”.

+## stack.d

+By tweaking the config files for tmux, vim (spf13) and zsh (oh-my-zsh) we were able to add a .d structure that allows any files dropped inside to be picked up.
+Each role can add configuration to tmux, vim or zsh.
+This allows complete integration with the shell environment without polluting the base configuration files.
+The base configuration files over time tend to get bloated and hard to manage.

 ## Compatibility